 A link to a site containing reviews of books on autism by an autistic adult

 A link to a list of books by autistic authors, and

 A link to the Art of Autism site

 These lists are not all inclusive, as great content is being produced every day, and it is hard to keep up with it all – if you see any blogs missing, please let me know!

 A wonderfully comprehensive list of blogs written by autistic people called the Actually Autistic Blogs List was compiled in 2016 and is still being updated.

 It includes both blogs that are no longer being updated (but may still be of value to readers) as well as current and active blogs on a variety of topics.

-Great perspectives and resources for and by Autistic parents parenting Autistic children include:
+Perspectives and resources for and by autistic parents parenting autistic children include:

 Aspergers like me

 My name is Stuart Duncan and I am the father of 2 great boys, Cameron (Autistic) and Tyler, his younger brother.
 It wasn’t until my oldest son was diagnosed with autism that I recognized many similarities between us that lead to the eventual diagnosis of Aspergers for myself at the age of 36.